Charmingmarie

 It’s simple really….

 Maybe it’s because my body is not used to 35F degree weather or the fact that I come from a city that has an average of 284 days of sunshine.
-But I’m no die hard fan of Dutch weather.
+But I’m no die-hard fan of Dutch weather.
 To put it simply, Dutch weather is cold, grey, wet and very questionable.
 And by questionable I mean it can be raining for most of the day, become sunny then suddenly hoards of hail will fall angrily from of the sky.
 Welcome to the Netherlands guys.
-While the weather here is not as cold as the Nordic countries, I still find it quite a phenomena.
+While the weather here is not as cold as the Nordic countries, I still find it quite a phenomenon.
 However, I do have to say that there is a way for sure to deal with it all.

 What you’ll need is a good raincoat, Buienradar and a good list of things to do for all the time you’ll have to stay indoors to better keep your sanity in tack.
 I have provided a list of activities to keep you busy inside when the rain and wind is so horribly unpredictable, you refuse to step out.
 Being inside really doesn’t have to be boring!